 When Mitch first wanted to be a Creeper for Halloween, Minecraft was still pretty new and just starting to merchandize.
 Sure, we could find a Minecraft t-shirt at Target, but for some reason, not a costume.

 They’ve since flooded the toy aisle with Minecraft action figures, plushies and weapons…and around Halloween you’ll find a really REALLY lame Creeper costume.

 Not that I like to buy costumes anyway.

-I turned to the web and found many interesting costume ideas, but not many patterns.
-Mostly the creeper costumes involved sticking your kid in box, and believe me, the last thing you want is a six year old in a box.
+The internet is full of creeper costumes that involve sticking your kid in box, and believe me, the last thing you want is a six year old in a box.
 I wanted him to be able to run around on Halloween, not hop up and down in an uncomfortable costume!

 First, a warning: this costume is for Halloween, not a Comic Con.
 It’s not realistic.
 Heck, it’s not even straight in spots.
 But it is pretty easy to put together if you don’t mind hot gluing a few hundred squares of felt.

 DIY Minecraft Creeper Costume